-If you plan to visit quite a few of the attractions at Pearl Harbor, consider looking into a Pearl Harbor Passport, which includes a USS Arizona narrated tour, as well as admission to the USS Bowfin submarine, the USS Missouri ship, and the Pacific Aviation Museum.
-The Passport costs $65 for adults, and they recommend at least 4 hours to see everything (though I would probably allow at least 6 or more).
+If you plan to visit quite a few of the attractions at Pearl Harbor, consider looking into a Pearl Harbor Pass, which includes a visit to the USS Arizona, as well as admission to the USS Bowfin submarine, the USS Missouri ship, and the Pacific Aviation Museum.
+The pass costs $89 for adults, and includes shuttle transport between Waikiki and Pearl Harbor.
+The pass is good for 30 days, but you could conceivably see everything in one day (I would probably allow at least 6 hours or more).

 You can book one of a number of guided tours from Honolulu, which will pick you up from your hotel and drop you off at the Pearl Harbor Visitor Center.
 The cheaper tours will include a ticket for a specified time for you to visit the USS Arizona Memorial, while the more expensive day tours will include tickets to many of the Pearl Harbor sites, including the Arizona Memorial, the USS Missouri, and the USS Bowfin.